-The Epiphany celebrates the birth of Jesus and His baptism by John the Baptist.
-It remembers the visit made to the infant Jesus by the wise men (magi).
-God revealed himself to the World through the incarnation of Jesus and according to the Gospel of Saint Matthew, the wise men offered him gifts of gold, frankincense and myrrh:-
+The Epiphany celebrates the birth of Jesus, and the visit by the wise men (Magi).
+God was revealed to the world through the incarnation of Jesus, and according to the Gospel of Saint Matthew, the Magi brought gifts of gold, frankincense and myrrh:-

 On entering the house, they saw the child with Mary his mother; and they knelt down and paid him homage.
 Then, opening their treasure-chests, they offered him gifts of gold, frankincense, and myrrh.

-In the Western churches, the Epiphany (manifestation) became an occasion to celebrate one element in the story of Christ’s birth, that is the visit of the far-travelled magi, understood as the manifestation of Christ to the Gentiles.
-Matthew’s account speaks simply of ‘wise men from the East’.
-Later tradition fixed their number at three, made them Kings and called them Caspar, Melchior and Balthasar.
+In the Western churches, the Epiphany is a celebration of one element in the story of Christ’s birth, that is the visit of the far-travelled Magi, understood to be the manifestation of Christ to the Gentiles.
+Matthew’s account talks about wise men from the East visiting Jerusalem, where they made enquiries about a child who had been born King of the Jews (Matthew 2: 1).
+Later tradition fixed their number at three, made them Kings, and called them Caspar, Melchior and Balthasar.

-In the Eastern churches, the Epiphany is the celebration of Christ’s baptism by John the Baptist.
-This was the time when the heavens opened and a voice from heaven declared Jesus to be God’s beloved Son.
-This was then followed by the miracle of Cana in Galilee, where Jesus ‘first manifested his glory’:-
+In the Eastern churches, the Epiphany is a celebration of Christ’s baptism by John the Baptist, the time when the heavens opened, and a voice declared Jesus to be God’s beloved Son.
+The miracle of Cana, in Galilee, was when Jesus first manifested His glory:-

 Manifest at Jordan’s stream,